California-Data-Collaborative/Open-Water-Rate-Specification/README.md

 ## <a name="utility-examples"></a>Full Utility Rate Files

-See the [examples folder](https://github.com/California-Data-Collaborative/Open-Water-Rate-Specification/tree/master/examples) in this repository for examples of full utility rate structures in OWRS format.
+See the [examples from California](https://github.com/California-Data-Collaborative/Open-Water-Rate-Specification/tree/master/full_utility_rates/California) in this repository for examples of full utility rate structures in OWRS format.